f3d-app/f3d/doc/user/OPTIONS.md

 \-\-max-size=\<size in MiB\>|-1|Prevent F3D to load a file bigger than the provided size in Mib, negative value means unlimited, useful for thumbnails.
 \-\-watch||Watch current file and automatically reload it whenever it is modified on disk.
 \-\-load-plugins=\<paths or names\>||List of plugins to load separated with a comma.
 Official plugins are `alembic`, `assimp`, `draco`, `exodus`, `occt`, `usd`, `vdb`.
 See [usage](USAGE.md) for more info.
+\-\-scan-plugins||Scan standard directories for plugins and display their names, results may be incomplete.
+See [usage](USAGE.md) for more info.

 ## General Options